jungoai/jungo-book/src/builders/register-uid.md

 ## Get JUNGO Token

-Currently you can get token by requesting in our [Telegram Builder group](https://t.me/+I41xetD5BPNlZjVk).
+Currently you can get token by requesting in our [Telegram group](https://t.me/+I41xetD5BPNlZjVk).

 ## Register UID